GIS-Info/GIS-Info.github.io/pages/north_america/usa-east.md

 Unit: [Department of Geography](https://geography.uconn.edu/)

 The University of Connecticut is located halfway between New York and Boston.
 The  research of the Department of Geography focuses on geographic information science and systems, space and social sciences, physical geography, and the relationship between human and land.
 Programs in this department include the master's (2 years), PhD (generally 4 years), and the MA/PhD joint program (generally 4 to 5 years).
 The department has been recently developing its GIS discipline, setting up GIS undergraduate majors and GIS certification programs, and provideing many GIS-related courses, such as WebGIS, spatial database, mobile GIS, spatial big data, etc.

+In addition to the geography department, the [Ecohydrology lab](http://www.jamesknightonhydrology.com/) at UConn studies plant-soil-water interactions through field experimentation and numerical modeling in order to minimize the flooding risks of downstream communities, the economic risk of drought to the agricultural industry, and the environmental impacts of human-water systems.

 Professors: